espocrm/documentation/administration/workflows.md

 Allows to run specific service scripts.
 By default there are following actions available:

 * Send Invitations - for Meetings/Calls;
-* Add Items - for Quotes.
+* Add Quote Items - for Quotes.

 Developers can write their own service actions: https://www.espocrm.com/features/add-custom-service-methods-for-workflow/.